Use of AI in the Travel Industry

-For us Product Designers a large part of the job is to design products that are great for the end user but we also need to design for the business too.
-In this project I assumed the role as, not only the Product Designer but kind of an acting Product Manager/Owner too.
+For us Experience Designers a large part of the job is to design products and digital services that are great for the end user but we also need to design for the business too.
+In this project I assumed my usual role as, UX Designer but I also played the part of Product Manager too.

 What were the problems or opportunities that the organisation were facing?

-Streamlining operations, improve booking experience for customers, dynamic content and increased customer service efficiency.
+Streamlining operations to improve the booking experience for customers.
+With machine learning there was a great opportunity for creating dynamic content and increased customer service efficiency.

-AI was to play a big part in helping us to alleviate our pain points.
-We knew we had to automate more and our goal of completing a digital transformation program to include chatbot implementation and dynamically driven content applications driven by AI was to be instrumental in doing so.
+AI was to play a big part in helping to alleviate user pain points.
+We understood the power of automation and the goal of completing a digital transformation program to include chatbot implementation and dynamically driven content applications driven by AI was to be instrumental in doing so.
 Just as SkyScanner had done before us we were looking at a chatbot solution to become our smart travel assistance.

 As a publicly listed, Travel-Distribution Company providing a diverse range of travel wholesale products and services to markets globally, we could see that such a solution had the potential to help the organisation achieve it’s strategic priorities.
 In doing so it would improve customer engagement and the booking experience.
 The benefits could help to build and maintain better relationships, increase efficiencies, reduce costs, engage customers and improve conversions.
-It was a great idea to pitch to the stakeholders.
+We needed buy-in from the stakeholders.

 Core Ethical Considerations

-If we were going to do this we wanted to do it properly and ethical concerns are big priority in software development especially when artificial intelligence is involved too.
-We built a short list of considerations that we felt were important to us as a team and aligned with the organisation’s objectives.
-I won’t talk about it in anygreat length so here’s the dot points below:
+Ethical concerns are big priority in software development especially when artificial intelligence is involved.
+We built a short list of considerations that we felt were important to us as a team and aligned them with the organisation’s objectives.

 - Transparency - there should be complete transparency to ensure people are fully aware of when they are being impacted by AI.
 Human centred and wellbeing - I believe that AI systems should always respect human rights and diversity and any systems should be the benefit of individuals, society and the environment.